-Reported in July of 2014, 288,000 new jobs were created in June.
-The unemployment rate decreased to 6.1%.
-Non-farm, seasonally adjusted employment grew to an all time high 138.8 million.
+Reported in October of 2014, 248,000 new jobs were created in September.
+The unemployment rate declined to 5.9%.
+Non-farm, seasonally adjusted employment grew to an all time high 139.4 million.
 Unfortunately, many of high paying manufacturing jobs have been replaced by lower paying service jobs.
 Also, the long-term unemployed (out of work for 26 weeks or longer) find it extremely challenging to return back to work, as employers perceive their skills as outdated.
 Millennials and women over 55 years old are the most impacted with the highest and longest unemployment rate across all gender and age groups.

 Federal tiers are determined by the state`s unemployment rate where the unemployed individual chooses to file for benefits.

 US employment is 113,000 jobs short of its highest figure in Jan 2008.
 Do you feel that the economy is back to normal?
 Share with us your opinion.

 The Online Filing Directory

 Benefit Extension: Your eligibility and the total amount of weeks for compensation are the major changes in the 2012 legislation bill.
 Congress has permitted States to administer drug testing for unemployed individuals seeking an extension of benefits if they were previously laid off due to the use of drugs.

 In order to obtain the full 73 weeks of State compensation update, most states still require an active job search, as was the case in 2012.